Children and HUS

 Hemolytic uremic syndrome treatments will often include replenishing fluids and may include a transfusion of red blood cells and/or platelets delivered intravenously.
 In some HUS cases, the child may have to undergo dialysis.
 A child diagnosed with HUS may also sustain severe kidney damage that slowly develops into permanent kidney failure, which will then require long-term dialysis, or possibly even a kidney transplant.
 All of these possibility can be traumatic for the child and the rest of the family, and can result in huge medical bills and other expenses.

 If your child has developed a case of hemolytic uremic syndrome, you should be aware of your rights so that you can protect them.
-The Texas Hemolytic Uremic Syndrome Injury Lawyers at Hill Law Firm are here to answer your questions regarding food borne illnesses lawsuits in the Houston and San Antonio, Texas areas.
-If you or a loved one has been injured or killed by food contamination or food poisoning, please call the Hemolytic Uremic Syndrome Injury Lawyers at Hill Law Firm today.
+The Texas Hemolytic Uremic Syndrome Injury Lawyer at Hill Law Firm is here to answer your questions regarding food borne illnesses lawsuits in the San Antonio, Texas areas.
+If you or a loved one has been injured or killed by food contamination or food poisoning, please call the Hemolytic Uremic Syndrome Injury Lawyer at Hill Law Firm today.
 It is extremely important that you contact an attorney quickly to protect your rights.